THE NORTHUMBRIAN PIPES WORKSHOPS

-Sadly, the festival is cancelled for 2020 because of the Covid-19 pandemic.
-Instead, we’ll be delighted to be back for the 2021 festival with more hands-on Northumbrian piping.
+Meanwhile, we’ll be delighted to be back for the 2022 festival with more hands-on Northumbrian piping.
 It’ll be our tenth anniversary at the Cambridge Folk Festival – look out for something special!
 We’re adopting a new name – the Cherry Hinton Pipers.
 The team will include:

 See you there!

 THE 2019 WORKSHOPS

 We really enjoyed our 9th year at the festival, especially since Kathryn Tickell and the Darkening were playing!
 High profile for Northumbrian music and the small pipes!

 As usual, we ran two workshops in the Flower Garden on the Saturday and Sunday.
 We had around 70 participants on each occasion, and the usual enthusiasm for trying the pipes, listening to our demonstrations, and exploring the history and culture of the instrument.
 We played a little demo on the Friday to drum up interest – a couple of hornpipes near the beer tent.
 Here’s a snippet filmed by an interested passerby:

 And here we are playing a tune at one of the workshops – Because he was a Bonny Lad.

 Here’s a selection of pictures of this year’s wonderful workshoppers coaxing notes, scales and tunes from the practice pipes.
 Well done all!
 See you next year!

 We’re enjoying the 2018 workshops.
 As in previous years, we had practice pipes for those who wanted to try their hand.
 First pics below!
 Thanks for coming!
 More on Sunday at 11.30!

 And here are pictures from the Sunday workshop!